arvigeus/AZ-204/Questions/Containers.md

 - [ ] A new revision is created that allows insecure traffic.
 All existing revisions remain unchanged.

 Answer: Changes made to the `configuration` section are application-scope changes, which does not triggers a new revision, but affects all existing revisions.

 ---

+Question: What command should you execute to verify if your image has been successfully pushed to Azure Container Registry?

+- [x] `az acr repository list`
+- [ ] `docker images`
+- [ ] `az acr show`
+- [ ] `az acr login`
+- [ ] `az acr task list`

+Answer: `az acr repository list` lists the repositories in the specified Azure Container Registry, allowing you to verify if your image is present.
+`docker images` lists the images available on your local machine, not in the Azure Container Registry.
+`az acr show` retrieves detailed information about the specified container registry, but does not list the images or repositories.
+`az acr task list` lists all the tasks for a specified container registry, which are used for automated container image building.

+---

+Question: Which command is used to deploy an image in Azure Container Instances (ACI)?

+- [ ] `az container push`
+- [x] `az container create`
+- [ ] `az container export`
+- [ ] `docker build`

+Answer: `az container create` is the correct command to deploy a container in Azure Container Instances (ACI)
+`az container push` is not a valid Azure CLI command.
+`az container export` exports a container group in yaml format.
+`docker build` builds a Docker image from a Dockerfile, not related to deploying a container.

+---